Henry Thacker

-Henry Thomas Joynt Thacker (20 March 1870 – 3 May 1939) was a doctor, New Zealand Member of Parliament and Mayor of Christchurch.
+Henry Thomas Joynt Thacker (20 March 1870 – 3 May 1939) was a medical doctor, New Zealand Member of Parliament and Mayor of Christchurch.

 Early life

 Thacker was born in Okains Bay on Banks Peninsula on 20 March 1870.
 His parents were Essy Joynt and John Edward Thacker.
 His father was an editor of the Sligo Guardian and after emigration to Christchurch in 1850, launched the second newspaper in Canterbury, the Guardian and Canterbury Advertiser.
 The newspaper failed after only a few months.

 Henry Thacker attended Boys' High School and then Canterbury College (what is now known as the University of Canterbury), from where he graduated with a Bachelor of Arts.
 He then enrolled at University of Edinburgh where he gained his M.B. and C.M. diplomas in 1895.
 Two years later he gained a fellowship in the Royal College of Surgeons in Dublin.

 Return to New Zealand

 Thacker returned to Christchurch in 1898 and opened a practice in Latimer Square.
 He represented Canterbury in rugby union in 1889 and 1891 and assisted in the development of Richard Arnst.
 From 1899 he held the rank of captain in the Army Medical Corps.